 The highlight of my stay was a bike ride out into the Triglav National Park on a trip organized through 3glav Adventures.
 One of the perks of being a travel writer is meeting all of the people along the way, and on this trip I had the pleasure of renewing a friendship from 2012 with the owner of 3glav, Domen, and his wife, Barbara.
 On one of the days, Domen and I hit Triglav’s scenic Radovna cycling trail into the mountains and finished off with a long lunch of sausages, buckwheat, and beer (I've posted photos from the day below).

 After the ride, we caught up with Barbara and the couple’s two children (three, counting their niece) having a swim in the lake.
-It was a Monday, and the wave of visitors that weekend had crested and many people had already left for home.
+It was a Monday, and the wave of weekend visitors had crested and many people had already left for home.
 I looked out over the water and it seemed, at that moment at least, as if we had that blue-green expanse all to ourselves.